kpilszak/project-management/README.md

 ## General info
 This project is a Spring application.
-The main purpose is to develop project management tool.
+The main purpose is to develop a project management tool.

 ## Technologies
 Project is created with: